Nivethasri2005/CODTECH_TASK-1/README.md

 OBJECTIVE

-The obejective of this project is to develop a simple quiz game that presents multiple-choice questions to the user.
+The objective of this project is to develop a simple quiz game that presents multiple-choice questions to the user.
 The game should keep track of the user's score and provide feedback based on their answers.